Brian PopelkaCo-Founder and CIO

 Popelka held several positions after joining Overstock in 2002, including business to business manager, director of the books, media, movies and games department, and vice president ofcustomer care.
 In these roles, Popelka contributed greatly to the success of Overstock, helping to set the tone of the company's culture while at the same time spearheading development of a media channel, travel site, and auto sales site.

-Simon Chantry is Chief Business Development Officer at Bitt.
+Simon Chantry is Co-Founder and Chief Information Officer at Bitt.

 Jim is a technology leader with over 25 years experience in software development, architecture and management, in many different business domains.
 Previously serving as Principal Developer at Medici Ventures and a Vice President of Technology at Overstock.com, Jim brings enterprise software development and blockchain experience to Bitt.